danikam/SolarProject_BC/README.md

 ln -s /mntc/Tables Tables
 ~~~~

 3. From the top-level directory of the git repo (SolarProject_BC), run the bash script MakePwdFiles.sh to make ".PWD" files in each directory and sub-directory of the repo, which will make it possible to run the code from anywhere in the repo.

+**NOTE: This is the only script that MUST be run from the top-level directory of the repo.

 ~~~~
 bash/MakePwdFiles.sh